dagbdagb/juniper-ztp/README.md

 ## Troubleshooting

 * be patient.
+  * booting Junos on EX is slow
-  * the os installation takes time, and the final run of the slax scrip also does a snapshot
+  * the os installation takes time
+  * the final run of the slax script also does a snapshot

 * run dhcpd in the foreground with flag -d.
 Like this:
 ```dhcp-server # /usr/sbin/dhcpd -4 -cf /etc/dhcp/dhcpd.conf -d```